 Many victims go on to suffer from stress, anxiety and distress and according to Victim Support, the effects of crime can last for a long time.

-If an organisation has failed to protect your personal data, you have a right to claim compensation - even if you haven’t suffered as a result.
+If an organisation has failed to protect your personal data, you have a right to claim compensation.

 At Hayes Connor Solicitors, we have a wealth of experience across our team.
 We know what it takes to make a successful data breach compensation claim.